veraison/veraison/docs/Token_Assumptions.md

 A token may have an encrypted body.
 Assuming the correct decryption key is available, the body will be decrypted and then passed into the pipeline in the same manner as an unencrypted token.

-A presented token blob may actually contain multiple tokens, each of which will be handled e.g. deserialised and have signing checked, independently such that an aggregation of all evidence contained is extracted and presented for appraisal
+A presented token blob may actually contain multiple tokens, each of which will be handled - e.g., deserialised and have signing checked - independently such that an aggregation of all evidence contained is extracted and presented for appraisal

 Multiple token models include both concatenation (e.g a chain of certs packaged serially) or embedded (e.g. the value of a claim within one token may be a serialised independent token)